andik/adaptest/README.md

-# adaptest
+# AdapTest

 Welcome to AdapTest.
 A simple yet usefull Unittest Framework for C++.

 AdapTest is inpired by [lest](https://github.com/martinmoene/lest) and [catch](https://github.com/philsquared/Catch), but makes things a little different.

-* It uses on Class per Testcase, allowing them to inherit methods and properties
+* It uses one Class per Testcase, allowing them to inherit methods and properties
-* It does use a single `TEST(xyz)` Macro that maps to a `test_xyz` memberfunction in the testcase class.
+* It does use a single `TEST(xyz, ...)` Macro that maps to a `test_xyz(...)` memberfunction in the testcase class.
-* therefore one can easily provide new specialisations and adaptions to the tested software.
+* this way one can easily provide new specialisations and adaptions to the tested software.

-I did not use an existing framework because they either:
-* depend completely on non-C++ macro "mountains"
-* have no automatic testcase registration
-* have complicated `REQUIRE(x == y, ...)` magic macros which cannot easily be specialised
+* it does not require C++11

 ## Example

-this is a simple example of how testsuites are looking within adaptest
+this is a simple example of how testsuites are looking within AdapTest

 ```c++
 // specialised testcase base class